garuggiero/Italian-Datasets-for-AV/README.md

 Since we experimented with texts of different length, the known and unknown documents can be made of 200, 500, 1 000 and 1 500 words each.
 The text is already tokenized.

 Moreover, each folder contains 3 files:
-- trutx.txt, in which we store the gold labels (Y o N) associated to each problem ID
+- trutx.txt, in which we store the gold labels (Y o N) associated to each problem ID:

          ```
          IT001 N
          IT002 Y